ajitgoel/Notes/InterviewQuestions/OOAD/Solid Principles.md

 e.
 Dependency Inversion Principle

-a. **Single Responsibility Principle** states that every class should have a single responsibility.
-There should never be more than one reason for a class to change.
+==a. **Single Responsibility Principle** states that every class should have a single responsibility.
+There should never be more than one reason for a class to change.==

 ```
 //This class violates Single Responsibility Principle since this class is